 Admissions information and procedure

-Dutch International Primary & Secondary Schools are state funded and therefore have to comply to regulations on admission of students.
+Dutch International Primary & Secondary Schools are state funded and therefore have to comply to strict regulations on admission of students.

 Students between the ages of 4 and 11 years old can qualify for placement if one of the following conditions applies*:

 1) The student has a non-Dutch nationality (or: also a non-Dutch nationality) and has a parent that is working in The Netherlands (or in a Dutch border region) for a definite time.

 2) The student has the Dutch nationality and has lived and gone to school abroad for at least two years because a parent was stationed abroad.

 3) The student has the Dutch nationality and has a parent (with whom the student will be living) that will be stationed abroad within two years and for at least two years.

 For Dutch International Primary Schools these rules are to be found in the Primary Schools Act (Wet Primair Onderwijs).
 The Primary Schools Act also obligates us to investigate beforehand if International Primary School Almere is the best suitable placement for any child.
 If we are unable to determine this, due to incomplete and/or incorrect information, by law we are not able to continue with the admission procedure.

 As students come from all over the world and many different educational systems, class sizes are kept small to allow teachers to better meet the needs of a wide range of abilities within the classroom.
 The policy of IPSAlmere is to place students according to their age.
 The first six weeks are regarded as an evaluation period to determine if class placement or placement within our school is indeed the appropriate learning environment for your child.